substantic/rain/docs/guide/install.rst

   analytical tools (e.g. --runprefix="valgrind --tool=callgrind")

 **--logdir=DIR**
-  The option is unchanged propagated into the server and workers.
+  The option is unchanged propagated into the server and governors.

 **--workdir=DIR**
-  The option is unchanged propagated into workers.
+  The option is unchanged propagated into governors.

 **--remote-init=COMMAND**
   Commands executed on each remote connection.
 For example: